Orlando Arcia Preview, Player Props: Braves vs. Mets

 Orlando Arcia At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 22nd, his on-base percentage ranks 51st, and he is 65th in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 24th, his on-base percentage ranks 53rd, and he is 67th in the league in slugging.

-- Arcia has an RBI in 32 of 102 games this season, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in one contest.
+- Arcia has picked up an RBI in 31.1% of his games this season, with more than one RBI in 13.6% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.